syncfusion-content/blazor-docs/blazor/appbar/size-and-color.md

 ## Color

-This section briefly explains the different types of background color used for AppBar.
+This section briefly explains the different types of background colors used for the AppBar.
 The background and font colors can be set using the [ColorMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_ColorMode) property.
-The available types of background color for Blazor AppBar are as follows:
+The available types of background color for the Blazor AppBar are as follows:

 * Light AppBar
 * Dark AppBar